tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 The original recommended controlled vocabulary for this term consisted of "present" and "absent", which are the only two appropriate terms for a Darwin Core Occurrence.
 This is reflected in the suggested dwc:occurrenceStatus vocabulary for this test.
-Other values for dwc:occurrenceStatus should only arise under circumstances that do not refer to an Occurrence.
+There is however, currently a mismatch between https://dwc.tdwg.org/terms/#dwc:occurrenceStatus recommended values and the vocabulary at bdq:sourceAuthority that we are using (https://api.gbif.org/v1/vocabularies/OccurrenceStatus/concepts)Other values for dwc:occurrenceStatus should only arise under circumstances that do not refer to an Occurrence.

 [🠱](#indexes-to-the-tests)
 ********************